The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

-Slowly, taunting, the sea God plied each plate of armour from the Prince’s back until she wrestled, naked, in its loathsome grasp.
-The enchanted sword flicked from her arms like a toothpick, the blade refusing to shatter even under this creature’s grasp.
+Slowly, taunting, the Sea God plied each plate of armour from the Prince’s back until she wrestled, naked, in its loathsome grasp.
+The enchanted sword flicked from Sy’s arms like a toothpick, the blade refusing to shatter even under this creature’s grasp.

 Sy heaved like a well-run thoroughbred, pulsing sweat and glaring, hard-jawed, into the smug amber glow of the Brackish Lord’s eye.

-Its tendrils thumbed open the Prince’s leathery wings, folding them from her shoulders.
-It touched the black skin with a foul tenderness, spreading their length across the cavern until their tips chafed either wall.
+Tendrils nudged open the Prince’s leathery wings, folding them out from her shoulderblades.
+The beast caressed them with a foul tenderness, spreading their length across the cavern until their tips chafed either wall.

-The Prince, silent despite the wracking sensation in her, gathered a mouthful of saliva and spat towards the beast that held her.
-It only laughed, and furrowed its limbs into every crevice that lay open to it.
+The Prince, silent despite the wracking sensations within her, gathered a mouthful of saliva and spat towards the beast.
+It only laughed, and furrowed its limbs into every crevice in Sy’s body that lay open to it.

 Then, within the knotted coil, a roaring scream bellowed, a sound more reptilian than human.
-The cavern, at first black, was blue and orange and crimson light, only colour, at first, then a heat so searing that it was cold in its extremity, then warm all over again.
+The cavern, at first black, was suddenly blue and orange and crimson light, lit up with a heat so searing that it was cold in its extremity, then warm all over again.

-The coal stuck to molten flesh like a bur, and the Lord was trapped with it, as a sinner foolish enough to touch their palm to a relic.
+The Prince stuck to molten flesh like a bur, and the Lord was trapped with it, as a sinner foolish enough to touch their palm to a holy relic.

-If any onlooker had been present they would have seen a thing that might have been an angel, or a dragon, or a flower of pure fire, its head thrown back, belching heat in torrents as if it breathed heat rather than air.
-Its talons gripped the fighting strings around it with unyielding ferocity, pinning the monster to itself as it burned wet flesh into vapour.
+If any onlooker had been present they would have seen a thing that might have been an angel, or a flower of pure fire, its head thrown back, belching heat in torrents as if it breathed heat rather than air.
+Its talons gripped the fighting limbs around it with unyielding ferocity, burning wet flesh into vapour.

-Only when the vapour had spirited away into dust did the Prince recover herself, crouching, smeared in char, amongst human human bones and her fallen armour.
+Only when this vapour spirited away into dust did the Prince recover herself, crouching amongst human bones, smeared in char.

-Laelin came at once across the beach, her boots sinking in tussocks as she rushed to meet Sy before she keeled under her own weight.
+Laelin came at once across the beach, her boots sinking into tussocks as she rushed to meet Sy before the Prince should keel under her own weight.

-It was the first time the elf-witch had addressed the Prince without her titles, but amidst her shock she barely registered it.
+It was the first time the elf-witch had addressed the Prince without her titles, but amidst her shock Sy barely registered it.

 “Weapons,” said Sy, in a hoarse croak.
 “I must buy more weapons.
 My sword is not enough.”

 The Prince threw Bryllg into the sand, hating, suddenly, the pureness of it, that it bore no scar from the fight.
-She, herself, was much the same under the soot, her hair rippling milk, her taut body unmarked.
+She, herself, was much the same under the soot, her hair rippling, pure as milk, her taut body unmarked.

-She flinched as Laelin laid a hand on her arm, ashamed to be touched, smelling as she did of of salt and fire.
+Sy flinched as Laelin placed a hand on her arm, ashamed to be touched, smelling as she did of salt and fire.

 “Take me away from here,” said the Prince.
 “The Brackish Lord is no more.”

-The elf-witch stood back, allowing Sy to stand, and there was an understanding in her eyes like an ache, the sadness of something unspoken.
+The elf-witch stood back, allowing Sy to stand, and there was an understanding in her eyes like an ache, the sadness of the unspoken.

-They walked, without touching, across the dune, the red figure and the white meeting the horses at the lip of the sea.
+They walked, without touching, across the dune, the red figure and the white, to meet the horses where they nipped dry weed at the lip of the sea.